A Guest Post by Somewhat Involved

 The Jack of All Trades – The Future Surface Combatant

 My opinion is that the ship type we need for our day-to-day global tasking is a vessel in the frigate class, for reasons of range, endurance, speed and stability.
 Even if this vessel carried only the most basic sensors and weapons, a minimum size is nonetheless required.
-However, it does need to be an effective combatant if it is to fulfil 90% of the roles expected of it, and allow for a balanced, manageable Fleet.
+However, it does need to be an effective combatant if it is to fulfil 90% of the roles expected of it and allow for a balanced, manageable Fleet.

 The Joint Concept Note on the Black Swan design makes the point that ships need to be able to accept a variety of systems in their lifetime which should, where practical, be modular in design and able to ‘plug and play’ with the parent’s ship’s existing hardware.
 I agree – but this is hardly ground-breaking stuff.
 We do this already in many different systems, land, sea and air, and is hardly a design constraint.
 The key requirement, however, is space – a small ship will have this in short supply and may even face limitations in power generation to support any bolt-on system.

 The Type 23 frigate is, in my opinion, one of the better designs of such a vessel yet evolved.
 It has been by total fluke – a ship conceived in the Cold War, it has been adapted and updated through its lifetime to become an asset that today can be deployed to any of the key theatres discussed above and still be effective for any of the varied roles it is called upon to do.
 It is far from perfect – sensors, guns and many of the internal systems are not effective in today’s environment, but it provides a basic platform exemplifying the General Purpose Frigate idea upon which I intend to build.
-It has good range, fuel efficient engines, a high top speed, good manoeuvrability and a useful sensor/weapons fit.
+It has a good range, fuel-efficient engines, a high top speed, good manoeuvrability and a useful sensor/weapons fit.
 It also has limited capacity for further growth, no room for additional boats or embarked forces, the gun is inadequate for current standards of precision attack ashore, its counter-FIAC defences are questionable and it is getting old.
 Critically it may not reign supreme alone, but it would SURVIVE and thus remains an effective combatant.